Mary Baker Eddy, circa 1853

 Between the 1880s and 1990s, the avoidance of medical treatment was blamed for the deaths of several adherents and their children; parents and others were prosecuted for manslaughter or neglect and in a few cases convicted.

 Hopefully, this gives you a sense of the philosophical beliefs that inform Representative Smith.
-If you would like you can read about Mary Baker Eddy’s beliefs in animal magnetism, witchcraft, and others superstitions.
+If you would like you can read about Mary Baker Eddy’s beliefs in animal magnetism, witchcraft, and other superstitions.
 But the more you read the more you will be convinced that this man should not serve on, much less head, this committee.

 Now Representative Smith has a legal right to hold to whatever ignorant superstitions he likes.
 He is free to pray when ill rather than see his physician, which is exactly what he should do if he is faithful to his religious principles.
-He should also oppose the expansion of Medicaid under the ACA because Christian scientists should have no use for medicine.
+He should also oppose the expansion of Medicaid under the ACA because Christian scientists have no use for medicine.
 The representative, to be consistent with his religious principles, also shouldn’t benefit from other technology, since technology is applied science.

 Now, remember this man chairs the House Committee on Science, Space, and Technology.
 If all of us don’t take steps to change a situation where a religious fanatic uses his position to impede science we will soon live in a theocracy heading toward a new Dark Ages.
 And that world of superstition and ignorance before the Enlightenment was a horrific place.
-In it people with the plague prayed furiously for a cure … and then died miserably.
+In it sick people prayed furiously for cures … and then died miserably.

-Finally, if you are a conservative interested in projecting American power in the world, remember that American power depends, not on the outstanding level of physical fitness of the American public, but upon smart bombs, drones, missiles, submarines, engineering, and computer software.
+Finally, if you are a conservative interested in projecting American power in the world, remember that American power depends, not on the outstanding level of physical fitness of the American public, but on smart bombs, drones, missiles, submarines, engineering, and computer software.
 Knowledge is power …